Biden team searching for new ways to slow border surge

 “We are working closely with our federal partners to finalize the details for preparing to receive these young people and provide them with care, compassion and a safe space to transition while they are reunited with families or sponsors,” the county and city said in a joint statement.

 In some circumstances, the administration appears to be struggling with transferring children from the custody of U.S. Customs and Border Protection to Health and Human Services.
-HHS’s Office of Refugee Resettlement is charged with providing care for unaccompanied children entering the U.S., while CBP is a law enforcement agency whose job is to patrol and secure the border.
+HHS’s Office of Refugee Resettlement is charged with providing care for unaccompanied children entering the United States, while CBP is a law enforcement agency assigned to patrol and secure the border.

 The challenges were highlighted by a trip to the border taken last week by Homeland Security Secretary Alejandro Mayorkas with a bipartisan Senate delegation.